Bob Bowlsby - Big 12 Conference Commissioner

 The National Association of Collegiate Directors of Athletics (NACDA) named Bowlsby in 2001-02 as Central Region Athletic Director of the Year and Sports Business Journal selected him from the four regional award winners as the National Athletics Director of the Year.
 The award highlights the efforts of the athletic directors for their commitment and positive contributions to campuses and their surrounding communities.

 Before his stint overseeing the Hawkeye athletic department he served in the same role for seven years at the University of Northern Iowa.
 A native of Waterloo, Iowa, Bowlsby was named to that post in 1984.
 He was previously in the role of Assistant Athletic Director for Facilities at the school.

 Bowlsby earned his bachelor’s degree from Minnesota State University (Moorhead) in 1975 and his master’s degree from the University of Iowa in 1978.
 In February 2013, he was named to the NCAA 40th Anniversary Tribute Team, which recognized the 40th anniversary of NCAA Division II competition.
 He was a four-year letterwinner in wrestling at MSUM and served as captain during his senior year when he won a NSIC title, and in 2013 he received the Alumni Achievement Award.
 Bowlsby was inducted into the Dragon Sports Hall of Fame in 1998 and the University of Northern Iowa Hall of Fame in 2007.
 He also serves on the National Advisory Board of the Positive Coaching Alliance and the Board of the National Football Foundation.

-Born on January 10, 1952, Bowlsby has been married to his wife, Candice, for 40 years.
+Born on January 10, 1952, Bowlsby has been married to his wife, Candice, for over 40 years.
 They have four children and five grandchildren.